ewehermans/TravelApp/README.md

 **Parts of the application**

-The app is going to be divided into x parts:
+The app is going to be divided into the following parts:

 * Login/signup screen: Login and sign up.
 * Main screen: A map view, which will be the main screen of the application.
 From there the users will be able to navigate to the other parts.